PetruSoroaga/RubyFPV/README.md

 Read more about Ruby, including how to setup, install and use your Ruby systems, here: https://rubyfpv.com/

-<B>Note:</B>Ruby has a high code complexity and it sucks.
-Please read and use WFB repo.
-It's a better system, cleaner code, written by smarter people.
+<B>Note:</B> Ruby has a high code complexity and it sucks.
+Please read about and use WFB system.
+It's a better system, has cleaner code, it's written by smarter people.

 # Features highlights: